Print

 If already in Guernsey or Jersey, expats should take advantage of their situation by putting the word out that they’re searching for a role.
 Since the islands have such a small population, networking is key and personal recommendations can go a long way.

-Expats familiar with the work cultures of the UK or France will notice many similarities in the workplace in both Jersey and Guernsey.
+Expats familiar with the work cultures of the UK or France will notice many similarities in work culture in the Channel Islands.

 As in the UK, most businesses in the Channel Islands have hierarchical structures.
-Although, some companies are moving towards a more egalitarian approach to management, where all employees are invited and encouraged to weigh in during important business discussions.
+Some companies are moving towards a more egalitarian approach to management, where all employees are invited and encouraged to weigh in during important business discussions.

-Thanks to the favourable tax climate, the Channel Islands are an excellent place to set up a business for expats.
+Thanks to the favourable tax climate, expats will be well placed to do business in the Channel Islands.
 British and French customs heavily influence the business culture on the islands.

 Fast facts